Once Upon a One More Time: Washington DC (2021)

-Reviews of the Washington D.C. production praised the cast's exuberant performances, as well as the musical's clever and timely script.
-“Once Upon A One More Time is as thought-provoking as it is toe-tapping, as clever as it is hilarious, as bold as it is shiny, and a bona fide success."
+Reviews of the Washington, D.C. production praised the cast's exuberant performances, as well as the musical's clever and timely script.
+“Once Upon a One More Time is as thought-provoking as it is toe-tapping, as clever as it is hilarious, as bold as it is shiny, and a bona fide success."
 (DC Metro Theater Arts).
-Broadway World wrote "the show's high-energy numbers are so full of sharp choreography and powerful vocal performances, you'll want to keep dancing and singing, even after these numbers are over.”The Washington Post lauded Briga Heelan's "winning caliber of poise in her portrayal of Cinderella… and the cast, nearly two dozen strong, meets the material with the zest demanded of them,” but also expressed concern that the production is "vibrating on hyperdrive" and "packs in too many songs."
-Some critics debated the show's aim to appeal to multiple generations - DC Metro Theater Arts critic John Stoltenberg wrote, “Once Upon A One More Time wakes up centuries of bedtime stories, and I predict it will be an intergenerational smash.”
+BroadwayWorld wrote "the show's high-energy numbers are so full of sharp choreography and powerful vocal performances, you'll want to keep dancing and singing, even after these numbers are over.”The Washington Post lauded Briga Heelan's "winning caliber of poise in her portrayal of Cinderella… and the cast, nearly two dozen strong, meets the material with the zest demanded of them,” but also expressed concern that the production is "vibrating on hyperdrive" and "packs in too many songs."
+Some critics debated the show's aim to appeal to multiple generations - DC Metro Theater Arts critic John Stoltenberg wrote, “Once Upon a One More Time wakes up centuries of bedtime stories, and I predict it will be an intergenerational smash.”
 Maya Phillips of The New York Times wrote "The audience cheered at the clever pairings of songs with plot points, like an unfaithful prince singing “Oops! … I Did It Again” or Cinderella’s evil stepmother singing “Toxic."
 But as I watched the show, I wondered: Who is the target audience?
 So many Broadway shows are aimed at a general audience, and similarly, this one seems to want to appeal to both children and adults."

 Broadway (2023)

-A Broadway run at the Marquis Theatre will begin previews May 13, 2023, with an opening date set for June 22.
-Keone and Mari Madrid will once again direct and choreograph.
-Heelan, Guarini, and Jackson will reprise their respective roles as Cinderella, Prince Charming, and Snow White.
-Tony nominees Jennifer Simard and Adam Godley will replace Emily Skinner and Michael McGrath as the Stepmother and the Narrator.
-Further casting will be announced at a later date.
+A Broadway run at the Marquis Theatre began previews on May 13, 2023, with the opening on June 22.
+Keone and Mari Madrid once again directed and choreographed.
+Briga Heelan, Justin Guarini, Aisha Jackson, and Lauren Zakrin all reprised their respective roles as Cinderella, Prince Charming, Snow White, and The Little Mermaid.
+Tony nominees Jennifer Simard and Adam Godley replaced Emily Skinner and Michael McGrath as the Stepmother and the Narrator.
+Britney Spears expressed her love and approval of the show, and it had been made public that the licensing for using her music was reached after her conservatorship.
+The Broadway production received mixed reviews, lauding the design elements, choreography and acting, but criticizing the weak plot and dated book.
+After playing 42 previews and 83 performances, the production closed on September 3, 2023.